SrujanShetty0007/Triple-S/README.md

 - A modern web browser (Chrome, Firefox, Safari, Edge)
 - Basic knowledge of file management
 - Git (optional, for cloning the repository)
+- Node.js (for running the manifest update script)

 ### Installation